 Vision/Mission/Values → Identifying Issues → Prioritizing → Targets & KPIs

 The first step of the process should be to take a look at the SDGs and the targets of each SDG to decide what your company wants to work with.
-By doing this early on in the process, it is easier to align the rest of the strategy with the chosen SDGs and targets, rather than trying to fit in the goals after the strategy is already made.
+By doing this early on in the process, it is easier to align the rest of the strategy with the chosen SDGs and targets, rather than trying to fit in the goals after finishing the strategy.

 Set targets and KPIs that ensure that your company works towards achieving company goals and the SDGs.
 Targets and KPIs allow for efficient work on reaching the goals set by the company.